Costmary Seeds - (Tanacetum balsamita)

 - Plant Spacing:

 - Full sun

 Costmary - The Biblical Herb and So Much More

-Costmary is not as common as in the past, but its charming appearance, sweet fragrance and history is filled with fascinating tales from across the globe.
+Costmary is not as common as in the past, but its charming appearance, sweet fragrance and history are filled with fascinating tales from across the globe.
 Costmary is also called mace, Alecost and Bible leaf.

 Soft, aromatic grey green foliage and bunches of small cheery yellow flowers.
 Closely related to tansy, its shiny pear-shaped light green leaves are from 6-8" long.
 Thrives most anywhere, does best in dry conditions, spreads by rhizome when happy.